Natural gas storage in the UK

 Seasonal storage

+The depleted field storage sites have higher storage capacity but a lower rate of deliverability.
 These storage sites allow gas to be stored during the summer months, when demand is lower and gas is cheaper, and then released in the winter to meet higher demand.